 - Presentation on understanding risk allocation provisions in procurement contracts (2018)

-- “The Interplay Between Oil and Gas, and Potash,” Oil and Gas Update Seminar, Law Society of Saskatchewan (2014)
+- Presentation on “The Interplay Between Oil and Gas, and Potash,” for the Oil and Gas Update Seminar, Law Society of Saskatchewan (2014)

 - A leading practitioner, Corporate Commercial, Mining, Canadian Legal Lexpert Directory